 About the windmill Airbnb in Öland

 The windmill Airbnb Öland has a 2-night minimum stay and is one of the cheapest, most unique Airbnb’s we’ve ever stayed at.
 At $67 a night and up to 4 adults, you’re definitely staying here on a budget!
 While 4 people or a family can comfortably stay here, we were two and loved that we had the whole windmill to ourselves.

 There are four floors in the windmill.
-The ground floor has a kitchen, first floor is a living room with fridge/microwave, second floor is a bedroom with a double bed and the fourth floor has two single beds.
+The ground floor has a kitchen, the first floor is a living room with a fridge/microwave, the second floor is a bedroom with a double bed and the fourth floor has two single beds.
 The floors are connected with a narrow staircase.

-The windmill is tastefully decorated with plenty of vintage items and the atmosphere is super cosy both inside, and outside!
+The windmill is tastefully decorated with plenty of vintage items and the atmosphere is super cozy both inside, and outside!

 We didn’t plan on cooking here, but if you were to stay here longer, there are supermarkets nearby that you can buy groceries at and store in the fridge in the windmill.
 Every Saturday you can even pick up fresh sourdough bread from three houses down the road on the left (South) of the windmill.

 The windmill Airbnb Öland doesn’t have a shower, but you can make do by going to the Borgholms Badhus, which is open for everyone and has an indoor and outdoor pool and showers.
 You could also take a shower by the two pools at Ottenby Vandrarhem or Allegården in Kastlösa, which are open from June to August.
 If you are staying for only two nights and don’t want to waste time going to those places, then wet wipes or a ‘bottle shower’ at the back of the garden might also suffice!